sivkri/ImageColorAnalysis/README.md

 # Count-Stomata

-A step by step guide to count stomata using Linux for biologists
+A step by step guide to count stomata using Linux

 **Disclaimer** : Every file is given separately to cross check the results,  before proceeding to the next step.
 The below codes are tested on Ubuntu 18.04.5 LTS using bash, Python2.7 or ImageMagick.